torrejonv/teranode/docs/architecture/teranode-architecture.md

   - **TX Validator Service**: Checks transactions for correctness and adherence to network rules.
   - **Block Assembly Service**: Assembles blocks to be included blockchain.
   - **Blockchain Service**: Manages the block headers and list of subtrees in a block.
+  - **Subtree Validation Service**: Validates new subtrees and persist them internally.
-  - **Block Validation Service**: Validates new subtrees and blocks before they are added to the blockchain.
+  - **Block Validation Service**: Validates new blocks before they are added to the blockchain.-
   - **TX Store**: Queries "in scope" transaction and transaction ouput data.
   - **UTXO Store**: Retrieves information about **unspent** transaction outputs, which are essential for validating new transactions.
   - **TX Meta Store**: Keeps track of the status of transactions within the system.